 Katy Dickinson was diagnosed with Parkinson’s in May 2018 at the age of 27, but she had symptoms years before and struggled to get her diagnosis.

-Katy said “It took four years of appointments and being told that I was ‘doing it to myself’ before I got my diagnosis.”
+Katy said: "It took 4 years of appointments and being told that I was ‘doing it to myself’ before I got my diagnosis."
 It took Katy an emergency trip to A&E for repeated falls to eventually get a diagnosis.
 She was admitted to hospital and finally saw a neurologist who diagnosed her with Parkinson’s.

 "It was a relief to finally be believed after years of being made to feel it was all in my head."